civo/status/content/issues/2023-11-28-dg-exm-disruption.md

 ---

+2023-11-28 18:36:00 UTC

+We are continuing to see an issue with only one remaining set of VM instances, which may be unrelated to the disruptions experienced more widely.
+We are working on mitigating the issue for that subset as well.

+---

 2023-11-28 18:21:00 UTC

 We are continuing work to restore a small number of affected VM instances in the region.
 New launches should work as normal, and any VMs not disrupted should continue to run without issue.